flo-schu/peek/README.md

 ## priorities

 1. [x] __write code that moves all images out of subfolders (for first sessions)__.
 I pretty sure I can do that easily with a shell script
 2. [ ] __Control QR codes__.
-I need to write something which lets me quickly or automatically assign images from 999 to folders if the diff to any time is <= 4s, than it can go into the respective folder (this should already fix a lot of the problems) for the rest, I can do manual sorting, also I can improve the QR code Also it would be nice to code into submit scripts that 999 is always excluded.
+I need to write something which lets me quickly or
+       automatically assign images from 999 to folders if the diff to any time is <= 4s, than it can go into the respective folder (this should already fix a lot of the problems) for the rest, I can do manual sorting, also I can improve the QR code Also it would be nice to code into submit scripts that 999 is always excluded.
+       [ ] improve QR detection script particularly for 34
 3. [ ] classify organisms.
 Write small tool which accesses the tag file of moving edge.
 Then I can control how well the classification works.
 4. [ ] use data tool to collect all data files.